NytoxRex0/NDDimmerboard/README.md

 The ESP32 sends the commands for the dimmer outputs to three Arduino Nanos via UART, which use their internal timers to generate accurate timing for the MOSFETS.
 The Arduino outputs can be programmed to be ramping or instant.
 For lighting purposes ramping is most likely the best, when turning on/off the brightness increases/decreases steadily (programmable time).
 For switching other devices 'instant' might be better, as this instantly alters the duty cycle.
 This is better when programming the input of the ESP as a switch rather than an AC-dimmer.
-More on the programming of the Arduino Nanos in the Arduino folder.
+The code of the Arduino Nanos and their details in the Arduino folder.

 DIMENSIONS :
 The board is 200mm x 202mm in size, the GERBER file is given in the 'NDDimmerBoardV20241122.zip' file.
 Obviously this board does not fit in standard electrical boxes on which you mount your switch, however this board is quite compact and will fit in most mains cabinets.